docker-mailserver/docker-mailserver/docs/content/config/advanced/auth-ldap.md

     A list of dovecot attributes can be found [in the dovecot documentation](https://doc.dovecot.org/configuration_manual/authentication/user_databases_userdb/#authentication-user-database).

+???+ example

-???+ example "Example Code: Setup for a directory that has the [qmail-schema](https://github.com/amery/qmail/blob/master/qmail.schema) installed and that uses `uid`"
+    Setup for a directory that has the [qmail-schema](https://github.com/amery/qmail/blob/master/qmail.schema) installed and uses `uid`:

     ```yaml
     - DOVECOT_PASS_ATTRS=uid=user,userPassword=password